About This Course

 Additional Teaching Mode Information

-The part-time option will be taught during weekday working hours for 18 months over 2 years.
+The part-time programme will be taught on Monday and Thursday evenings from 6.15pm to 9.30pm, for 18 months over 2 years.

 Lectures, tutorials, practicals (computers), seminars, student presentations.